 Yes, any vehicle with a motor requires registering with DVLA and an accompanying licence, unless it is an electric assist pedal bicycle.

-For most scooters and mopeds, a CBT license will suffice which usually take a few hours with a training centre locally, and costs around £100.
+For most scooters and mopeds, a CBT licence will suffice which usually take a few hours with a training centre locally, and costs around £100.

 If you have a driving licence from before 2001, you may be able to ride category AM or P bikes on this without having to take a CBT test - check your licence for details.